 32. Labelling of tobacco products

-For the purposes of section 19, a package is to be labelled in accordance with the provisions of the Commonwealth Trade Practices (Consumer Product Information Standards) (Tobacco) Regulations 2004 2 that are in force from time to time and that apply to the package.
+For the purposes of section 19, a package is to be labelled in accordance with the provisions of the Competition and Consumer (Tobacco) Information Standard 2011 (Commonwealth) that are in force from time to time and that apply to the package.

 [Regulation 32 inserted: Gazette 28 Feb 2007 p.
-655.]
+655; amended: Gazette 12 Mar 2019 p.
+659.]

 Division 4 — Location and display of tobacco products and smoking implements